mmb4rn0/RelativeRadioGroup/README.md

 # RelativeRadioGroup
-RadioGroup holds the property of LinearLayout.
-So it organizes RadioButton either Vertical or Horizontal.
-But this one holds the property of RelativeLayout.
-So RadioButtons can be organized relatively.
+RadioGroup extends LinearLayout.
+So it organizes RadioButtons either Vertically or Horizontally.
+That works very good for straight forward design.
+But sometimes design requirements came with RadioButtons in Grid or other relational alignments.
+In that case RadioGroup fails.

+So, we can solve that in many ways. like with some nested views and some complex checked/unchecked decisions.
+Change listener will also be very difficult to manage.
+This RasioGroup actually stands to make life easier in those cases.
+This holds all properties of RadioGroup with some additional relative view arrangements features.

 <img src="https://github.com/mmb4rn0/RelativeRadioGroup/blob/master/website/static/device-2017-04-22-233215.png" width="200" height="356">